Menands, New York: History

-In 1938, the first large scale FHA multiple housing project in Upstate New York was conceived by Harry D. Yates on 13 acre of land in Menands.
-The land was purchased for $20,000, from the Van Rensselaer family who had owned it since 1639.
+In 1938, the first large scale Federal Housing Administration (FHA) multiple housing project in Upstate New York was conceived by Harry D. Yates on 13 acre of land in Menands.
+The land was purchased for $20,000, from the Van Rensselaer family, which had owned it since 1639.
 Original plans called for 30 buildings, but cost overruns trimmed it to 13.
-All thirteen were named for historic people and locations in the Capital District; subsequent additions have kept to that tradition with the exception of Tremaine House, named for a former NY State Comptroller and Yates House for a former manager of Dutch Village.
+All thirteen were named for historic people and locations in the Capital District; subsequent additions have kept to that tradition with the exception of Tremaine House, named for a former New York State Comptroller and Yates House for a former manager of Dutch Village.

 In 1940, the now-defunct New York Herald Tribune declared Dutch Village to be "one of the most interesting scale housing developments in the East".
 The steeped roofs and brick construction were designed to reflect early Dutch architecture.
 Wards Lane at the time was small and unpaved on a steep slope, but by using money from a federal program designed to pave "farm to market" roads, the project was able to improve the road to Dutch Village without any cost to the village of Menands.

 One of the largest printing plants in the eastern USA existed in Menands in the forties and fifties.
 Williams Press (aka: J. B. Lyons Co.) at its prime employed more than 1,000 people.
 Built on Broadway with rail tracks behind, Williams printed many of today's magazines such as Business Week, Sports Illustrated and many others, plus most of the New England telephone directories.
 They were forced to close because of labor issues, location constraints and outdated equipment.

 The village's current motto, "Urban-Suburban Village", and its official seal, came into being as part of the village's 50th anniversary celebrations in 1974.
 The motto and seal were chosen based on contest entries submitted by local school children at Menands Elementary school.
 Two boys came up with the design for the seal, and the motto was chosen from an entry by a girl in the school's seventh grade class.